Impact of Dynamical Friction on the Tidal Formation of NGC 1052-DF2: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Go Ogiya, Frank van den Bosch, Yoshiyuki Inoue, Shinsuke Takasao, Nicolas Ledos, Keita Fukushima, and Yuri Oku for various help and useful comments on our work.
+We would like to thank the anonymous referee, Go Ogiya, Frank van den Bosch, Yoshiyuki Inoue, Shinsuke Takasao, Nicolas Ledos, Keita Fukushima, and Yuri Oku for various help and useful comments on our work.
+We thank Annette Ferguson for useful comments on the comparison between the F8D1 system and our work.
 We are grateful to Volker Springel for providing the original version of {\sc GADGET-3}, on which the {\sc GADGET3-Osaka} code is based.
-Numerical computations were carried out on the Cray XC50 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan, and the {\sc SQUID} at the Cybermedia Center, Osaka University as part of the HPCI system Research Project (hp220044).
-This work is supported in part by the MEXT/JSPS KAKENHI grant number 19H05810, 20H00180 (K.N.).
-K.N. acknowledges the support from the Kavli IPMU, World Premier Research Center Initiative (WPI), where part of this work was conducted.
+Some of the numerical computations for this study were carried out on the Cray XC50 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan, and the {\sc SQUID} at the Cybermedia Center, Osaka University as part of the HPCI system Research Project (hp230089, hp240141).
+This work is supported in part by the MEXT/JSPS KAKENHI grant number 20H00180, 22K21349, 24H00002, and 24H00241 (K.N.).
+K.N. acknowledges the support from the Kavli IPMU, World Premier Research Center Initiative (WPI), UTIAS, the University of Tokyo.